foretoo/round-polygon/README.md

     prev: number, // the angle between prev-to-curr-line to x-Axis
     next: number, // the angle between next-to-curr-line to x-Axis
     bis: number, // the bisector angle to x-Axis
-    dir: 1 | -1 // whether clockwise (1) or counter-clockwise (-1) is the main angle direction (from the previous to the next angle)
+    dir: 1 | -1 // whether clockwise (1) or counter-clockwise (-1) is the main angle direction (from the "prev" to the "next" angle)
   },
   arc: {
     radius: number, // the rounding radius of the current point (might be less then provided as an argument (caused by rounding overlapping))